Spring Garden Revival

 Contact Natick's Department of Public Works for Public Tree Permits & Pruning Debris Disposal

-Natick’s tree protection ordinance requires that any pruning of trees within public ways or on municipal property receive advance approval from the Natick Department of Public Works.
-Notice must be provided 7-14 days before work begins, and significant projects may require a public hearing.
+Tree protection in Natick is governed by municipal ordinances requiring permits for any pruning of trees within public ways or right-of-ways.
+Advance notice of 7-14 days is typically required, and significant work may trigger a public hearing.
 Emergency authorizations are available for hazardous situations.
-Permit thresholds typically apply to trees 6-8 inches DBH on private property and all public trees, with special requirements for heritage or landmark trees.
-Replacement planting and enforcement penalties are outlined in local ordinances.
-Parkway and right-of-way trees, as well as those in Historic Districts, are subject to additional review—coordinate with the Natick Planning Board and Natick Tree Management Program as needed.
-For debris, yard waste is accepted April–November in biodegradable paper bags only (no plastic, per MassDEP), and brush bundles must not exceed 4-foot lengths.
-The Transfer Station requires permits and fees for larger loads, and municipal chipping or mulching may be available.
+Permit thresholds often apply to trees 6-8 inches DBH on private property and all public trees, with special provisions for heritage tree designations and replacement requirements.
+Enforcement includes penalties for unauthorized work.
+Debris disposal is regulated: from April to November, yard waste must be placed in biodegradable paper bags (no plastic, per MassDEP), and brush bundles are limited to 4-foot lengths.
+The Transfer Station requires permits and fees, and residents should coordinate with municipal chipping or mulching programs.

 Natick Department of Public Works